IHE/ITI.PCF/input/pagecontent/ch-P.md

   - Is the user informed that there are data they are not being shown?
   - What level of Consent parameters is allowed?
 - How to identify users, objects, and policy?
+- Obligations and Refrain policies:
+  - Are there actions that should be forbidden (Refrain) or mandated (Obligation)?
+    - Some examples: Do not Print, Do not Persist, Must encrypt before storing, Must get additional Consent before further disclosure, etc.
+  - Can these Obligations and Refrains be incorporated into the overall Policy, or the meaning of a Consent Policy
+  - Using Obligations or Refrains at the transactional level is not well implemented and often not necessary when it can be imposed at the policy level.
 - Trust Domain support:
-  - What capability do the members in a Trust Domain support transactional obligations?
+  - What capability do the members in a Trust Domain support?

 ### While implementing Consent Management